jbon/product-design-and-development-course/README.md

  * Lecture 10.
 Design theory.
 To do.
  * Lecture 11.
 Future trends in NPD.
 To do.

+### Legend
+In each script, you will see:
+- emphasised expressions followed by an asterisk (e.g. "*sustainability* *"): these are important concepts which are defined later in the lecture.
+This format is used the first time the expression appears and in the "take-aways"
+- references to slides (e.g. "[Slide 12]" written in blue).
+Slides are not provided in this repository for the moment (as long as I haven't checked the copyrights)
+- take-aways at the end of each section, summarizing in short simplified sentences the content of the section

 ### Got a proposition for improvement?

 Don't hesitate to: